datakurre/blog/content/blog/2012/06/running-robot-framework-tests-with.html/index.md

 ---
 title: Running Robot Framework tests with Google App Engine SDK
-description: For a long time I thought that Selenium was hard to set up and tests for it were hard to write.
-Well, I couldn't have been more wrong.
 date: "2012-06-01T06:00:00Z"
 tags: ["google app engine", "python", "robot framework", "selenium", "testing"]
 ---